alleyinteractive/mantle/docs/10-test-framework.md

 codebase when running unit tests.
 In Mantle, you use the same codebase and a separate database.
 As long as your test suite isn't writing to any files, a singular codebase is a preferable setup, especially if you want to use xdebug to step through your test.

-The Mantle Test Framework expects a test config your WordPress root directory, named `wp-tests-config.php`.
+The Mantle Test Framework expects a test config in your WordPress root directory, named `wp-tests-config.php`.
 See [the sample config in the Mantle Framework](https://github.com/alleyinteractive/mantle-framework/blob/main/src/mantle/framework/testing/wp-tests-config-sample.php) to get started.
 This config is similar to `wp-config.php` and defines many of the same constants.
 Most importantly, it defines the database information, which *must* be different from your environment's database.
 If you reuse the same database, your data could be lost!